Top 20 Tourist Places to Visit in Bhutan

 It is worth mentioning that there is a spiritual orange tree in the monastery.
 It is said that it will be full of fruits throughout the year.
 Sitting under the tree, looking up at the fruits, and listening to the chanting in the hall, accompanied by the sweet wind chimes, you will feel a kind of peace and calm.
 A wonderfully rare experience!

-Now it is not only a place of pilgrimage for locals but also an important place for celebrations of the royal family of Bhutan.
+Now it is not only a place of pilgrimage for locals but also an important venue for celebrations of the royal family of Bhutan.

 - Tourist Spot Address: Kyichu Lhakhang, Paro Bhutan